-- 1) The Town encourages the development of a variety of dwelling types in appropriate locations to accommodate the needs of all households. - 2) The Town encourages a range of housing tenures, including ownership, rental, condominium, cooperatives, seasonal dwellings, group homes, and public housing.
+- 1) The Town encourages the development of a variety of dwelling types to accommodate the needs of all households. - 2) The Town encourages a range of housing tenures, including ownership, rental, condominium, cooperatives, seasonal dwellings, group homes, and public housing.
 The tenure of housing shall not influence land use planning decisions, unless explicitly referenced in this Plan.

-3) Council will prioritize the development of housing for seniors within Settlement Areas, to ensure adequate accommodations for older residents.
-Permissions for these housing developments will be established in the Development Bylaw.
+Council will encourage the development of housing for seniors within Settlement Areas, to ensure adequate accommodations for older residents.
+Permissions for these housing developments will be established in the Development By- law.